Consumer edition active

 (See also Overview of Sexually Transmitted Infections.)

-Gonorrhea is a very common infectious disease.
-The Centers for Disease Control and Prevention (CDC) estimates that more than 1 million new infections occur in the United States each year.
+Gonorrhea is a very common sexually transmitted infection (STI).
+The Centers for Disease Control and Prevention (CDC) estimates that more than 1.5 million new infections occur in the United States each year.

-If a pregnant woman is infected, the bacteria can spread to the eyes of the newborn during birth, causing conjunctivitis in the newborn.
-However, in most high-resource countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.
+If a pregnant person is infected, the bacteria can spread to the eyes of the newborn during labor and delivery, causing conjunctivitis in the newborn.

-People with gonorrhea are at increased risk of other STIs, such as chlamydia, syphilis, or human immunodeficiency virus (HIV) infection.
+People with gonorrhea are at increased risk of other STIs, such as chlamydia, syphilis, and human immunodeficiency virus (HIV) infection.

 Did You Know...

-• If a pregnant woman has gonorrhea, the eyes of the newborn may become infected during birth, so newborns are routinely treated to prevent this infection.
+• If a pregnant person has gonorrhea, the eyes of the newborn may become infected during birth, so newborns are routinely treated to prevent this infection.

 Symptoms of Gonorrhea